danmasta/lo/README.md

 * 0 dependencies

 ## About
-I wanted a lighter weight, modern utility library.
-I had written a bunch of methods over the years that I use between projects as needed, so I decided to normalize them, add a type system, and consolidate them into this package.
-I also wanted to be able to add different methods for environments like node or browser, not have to use polyfills, and support [async iteration](#async-iteration).
+A lightweight, modern utility library.
+This package is different from other utility libraries in that it avoids [duck-typing](https://en.wikipedia.org/wiki/Duck_typing) and implements a simple [nominal type system](https://en.wikipedia.org/wiki/Nominal_type_system) at it's core.
+This allows for very fast and accurate type checking.
+Information about types is also cached at start up and used to provide advanced functionalities like iteration support for every iterable type, including async iterables, generators, and async iterator functions.

+You can read more about the design philosophy in the [docs](https://danmasta.github.io/lo/).

 ## Usage
-Add lo as a dependency and install via npm
+Add `lo` as a dependency and install via npm
 ```bash
 npm install lo@danmasta/lo --save
 ```